emilydolson/python-red-black-trees/README.md

 ## What is this for?

 I made this repo so that students in my algorithms class can try out red-black trees without needing to use C++.
 Feel free to use it for similar educational purposes!
-For more practical use-cases, you're probably better off useing the [SortedContainers](http://www.grantjenks.com/docs/sortedcontainers/) library.
+For more practical use-cases, you're probably better off using the [SortedContainers](http://www.grantjenks.com/docs/sortedcontainers/) library, which is more efficient, more scalable, and better maintained.

 ## Documentation